 - Has happiness or engagement dropped across your organisation?

 The answer to these questions may become the justification or validation of an investment or intervention made by your organisation into its human resource practices.

 Hypothesis Testing in HR:

-When addressing questions such as those above, we are essentially wanting to find out whether the performance results observed, despite some variation came from the same population, that is, there is no real difference.
+When addressing questions such as those above, we are essentially wanting to find out whether the performance results observed, despite some variation, came from the same population and shows that is there is no real difference.
 Alternatively, if the difference between the two groups is extreme enough, there is evidence that it is very unlikely that they could have been sampled from the same population.
 In statistics, this is called a hypothesis test.

 Hypothesis tests (remember Z-tests, t-tests, ANOVA etc.) boil down to the principle of a signal to noise ratio.
 Just like in an old television, where a high signal to noise ratio results in a crisp, quality image on your screen, a strong signal to noise ratio in statistics gives a clear picture that there is a significant difference between the two groups you are testing.

 When comparing groups, the ‘signal’ corresponds to the difference between them and is quantified by the difference between the two means.
 The ‘noise’ is the variation within the group, that is how far is each result from its own average.
 In statistics, the ‘noise’ is measured by is measured by the standard error.
 Have a look at the picture below.
 How confident are you that there is a real difference between these two groups?